openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 background.
 Do not use color as the sole means of visually distinguishing an element or conveying critical information.
 When images contain text, make sure that the text has a font size of at least 14 points and has good contrast with the background.
+Whenever possible, use the default font and color defined in the edX platform, which was designed to be easy to read.
+If you choose to override default font colors, make sure that the foreground and background colors have `sufficient contrast <https://leaverou.github.io/contrast-ratio/>`_.

-For audio elements, make sure foreground sounds are sufficiently louder than background sounds.
+For audio elements, make sure that foreground sounds are sufficiently louder than background sounds.

 .. _Make Sure Your Course Content is Understandable: